Hankering for More

 Sarah Baier, L.M.S.W.

 Sarah has been with YAI for the past 7 years.
-She currently holds the position of Senior Supervisor in Clinical and Family services and manages the Leisure Trax vacation program for adults, the Independent Living Program and of course HFM!
-Her favorite icecream flavor is raspeberry, she loves soccer, is indifferent to football, and is an avid tea drinker.
+She currently holds the position of Assistant Coordinator in Clinical and Family services and manages the Leisure Trax vacation program for adults, the Independent Living Program, MAC summer camp program and of course HFM!
+Her favorite icecream flavor is raspberry, she loves soccer, is indifferent to football, and is an avid tea drinker.

 Hankering For More is a program available to high-functioning adults with learning and developmental disabilities who live in and around New York City.
 HFM provides intellectually and culturally stimulating social and educational opportunities that encourage meeting new people, making friends and developing life-long social skills.

 About the Program